andreasmcdermott/pi-remote/README.md

 ```

 The bridge will:
-- Start a fresh pi session each time (persisted to the sessions directory for `AGENT_CWD`)
+- Spawn `pi --mode rpc` with its working directory set to `AGENT_CWD`
-- Print agent output to the terminal as it runs
+- Print pi events to the terminal as they arrive
 - Serve the phone UI at `http://0.0.0.0:<PORT>`
+- Exit automatically when the pi process exits

 ### 4. Open on your phone